 UK digital banks and services

-Note that the brands here are presented in no particular order.
+(Note that these banks are presented in no particular order)

 Since its arrival in 2015, Monzo has been the darling of the London finance world.
 Back when exclusive codes were required to join, you could hear the Monzo buzz in hushed tones.
 These days, signing up for a bank account is a little more straightforward (though there are still referral bonuses for signing your friends up).

 Concerns about account freezing aside, Monzo has a couple of big drawcards.
 The first is a range of saving pots, where you can earn interest via marketplace partners.
 The second is easy international transactions—Monzo lets you pay via debit card anywhere in the world.
 You can also withdraw up to £200 in cash in local currency anywhere without fees per month.
 After that, you’ll be charged 3%.

 Other features include bill splitting (cleverly called “Shared Tabs”) and energy provider switching.
 The current account can include overdraft and loan facilities, depending on your credit rating.

 Note: Monzo have partnered with Wise for smooth international bank transfers.